rasulkarimov/kubernetes-installer/README.md

 ## For On-Premises Servers
 - **OS**: Ensure that servers are provisioned with distributions based on Debian(it's tested with Ububntu 20.4).
 PXE (Preboot Execution Environment) can be configured in the data center to automate provisioning.
 - **Network**: Ensure that the network interface is configured with a static IP address.
 Additional customizations can be applied using your scripts according to your specific site/app requirements.
 - **Load Balancer**: The Ansible roles are designed to check if a [loadbalancer] is defined in the inventory file.
 If provided, the HAProxy load balancer will be configured and used in the Kubernetes bootstrapping process; otherwise, Kubernetes will be deployed without a load balancer.
-Additionally, if "public_dns" is provided for the load balancer host, a test application will be deployed and exposed using this "public_dns".
-For production environments, a wildcard DNS can point to the load balancer, allowing applications with the format *.<load_balancer_dns_name> to be handled by the on-premises Kubernetes cluster.
+Additionally, if public dns is configured for loadbalancer and provided in "public_dns" varibale for host in inventory file, a test application will be deployed and exposed using this "public_dns".
+For production environments, a wildcard DNS can point to the load balancer, allowing applications with the format *.<public_dns> to be handled by the on-premises Kubernetes cluster.

 The "kubernetes-installer" follows the official Kubernetes installation instructions with kubeadm tool.
 For troubleshooting and detailed setup procedures, refer to the official Kubernetes documentation: [Kubernetes Setup Docs](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/).